The SWELLS Survey. I. A large spectroscopically selected sample of edge-on late-type lens galaxies: Sample properties

 \section{Sample properties}

 In this section, we describe the overall properties of the sample.
 First, in \Sref{ssec:lclass}, we present our classification of the lensing morphology, providing notes on each of the systems based on visual inspection of multi-colour images and deflector subtracted images.
 These images are presented in Figures~\ref{fig:cmontage} and \ref{fig:bspline1}.
+We note that subtracting the light of the deflector galaxy is much more challenging for the spiral galaxies of the SWELLS sample, compared, e.g., to the smoother early-type galaxies that compose the SLACS sample.
+For this reason the deflector subtracted images shown in this paper are used only for the classification of lensing morphology.
+In future papers, we will discuss alternative strategies to disentangle light from the source and the deflector for the purpose of lens modeling.

 Second, in \Sref{ssec:morph} we describe the morphological and structural properties of each deflector galaxy, based on visual inspection and of multi-component, multi-band surface photometry.
-Third, in \Sref{ssec:mass}, we derive stellar mass for the bulge and disk component of each of the deflectors.
+Third, in~\Sref{ssec:mass}, we derive stellar mass for the bulge and disk component of each of the deflectors.
 We conclude in \Sref{ssec:success} by investigating the dependency of the lens confirmation rate on the properties of the deflector and the lensing geometry.